 species in Belgium.

-adults fly in one generation a year during June.
+adults fly in one generation a year; from June towards July.